 When it comes to comfort food, I’d bet our kids’ monthly allowance on their vote for ANYTHING with cheese.

-Because these already-wonderful soups are 1,000% more fun when there’s a side of soft-on-the-inside, crispy-on-the-outside homemade garlic bread!
+It goes so well with a steaming pot of Lasagna Soup or Pizza Soup.
+A slice of cheesy garlic bread is just perfect for dipping!
+In fact, these already-wonderful soups are 1,000% more fun when there’s a side of soft-on-the-inside, crispy-on-the-outside homemade garlic bread!

-Homemade Garlic Bread Ingredients
+Garlic Bread Ingredients

 Making cheesy garlic bread from scratch is super easy.
 You’ll need just six ingredients, plus salt and pepper: